The BigQuery data manipulation language (DML) enables you to update, insert, and delete data from your BigQuery tables.

 merge_insert_clauseare not supported for

-Queries that contain Data Manipulation Language (DML) statements cannot use a wildcard table as the target of the query.
-For example, a wildcard table may be used in the
+Queries that contain DML statements cannot use a wildcard table as the target of the query.
+For example, a wildcard table can be used in the

 FROMclause of an

 UPDATEquery, but a wildcard table cannot be used as the target of the

 BigQuery manages the concurrency of DML statements that add, modify, or delete rows in a table.

 During any 24 hour period, the first 1500 statements that